This post may include affiliate links; see our disclosure policy.

 Pesto shrimp

-Of course, this pesto shrimp isn’t a full meal in 5 minutes.
+Of course, this pesto shrimp isn’t a complete meal in 5 minutes.
 But it gets you much closer to dinner!
-Here’s what we’d suggest serving with it to round it out into a meal:
+Here’s what I suggest serving with to create a full meal:

 Dietary notes